 We have performed a comprehensive monte-carlo markov chains (MCMC) analysis against up-to-date data from Planck, BOSS (BAO and $f\sigma_8$) and Pantheon data, with and without the inclusion of a prior on the value of $S_8$ as measured with the KiDS/Viking+BOSS+2dFLens data.
 Our findings can be summarized as follows: \begin{enumerate} \item[\textbullet] the $\nu_{\rm NT}\Lambda$CDM model can indeed alleviate the tension between Planck and $S_8$ measurements, but the success of the resolution is degraded once BOSS and Pantheon data are included in the analysis.

-\item[\textbullet] Compared to standard thermal neutrinos, the $\nu_{\rm NT}\Lambda$CDM leads to a much stronger suppression in the matter power spectrum at late-times for similar effect on the CMB power spectrum, and therefore to a more significant decrease in $\sigma_8$.
+\item[\textbullet] Compared to standard thermal neutrinos, the $\nu_{\rm NT}\Lambda$CDM leads to a much stronger suppression in the matter power spectrum at late-times for a similar effect on the CMB power spectrum, and therefore to a more significant decrease in $\sigma_8$.

-\item[\textbullet] The impact of the $\nu_{\rm NT}\Lambda$CDM is barely visible on the BAO scale and luminosity distance, but does significantly affect $f\sigma_8$ predictions.
-The model is therefore constrained by BOSS growth factor measurements, and future measurements of the matter power-spectrum and $f\sigma_8$ at late-times will further test this scenario.
+\item[\textbullet] The impact of the $\nu_{\rm NT}\Lambda$CDM is barely visible on the BAO scale and luminosity distance, but it does affect $f\sigma_8$ predictions.
+The model is, therefore (somewhat) constrained by current BOSS growth factor measurements, and future measurements of the matter power-spectrum and $f\sigma_8$ at late-times will further test this scenario.

 \item[\textbullet] We further discussed the connection between our model and generic phenomenological parameters constrained by the data that can be easily used to translate our constraints onto other similar models.
-Especially, we put constraints on other non-thermal HDM models--like the Dodelson-Widrow models or on a thermal sterile particle with a different temperature in hidden sector.
-We report competitive constraint on the hidden sector temperature and DW scaling parameter which can have interesting particle physics implications, for instance in the context of SBL anomalies \cite{Aguilar:2001ty,Aguilar-Arevalo:2013pmq,Maltoni,Dentler:2018sju}. \end{enumerate}
+Especially, we put constraints on other non-thermal HDM models--like the Dodelson-Widrow models or on a thermal sterile particle with a different temperature in the hidden sector.
+We report competitive constraints on the hidden sector temperature and DW scaling parameter which can have interesting particle physics implications, for instance in the context of SBL anomalies \cite{Aguilar:2001ty,Aguilar-Arevalo:2013pmq,Maltoni,Dentler:2018sju}. \end{enumerate}